felipewove/quero-listar/README.md

 ## Testing

-Most of usability of this project is ensured on the correct use of the framework.
+Most of use of this project is ensured on the correct implementation of the framework.

 So, most of their base stuff are already tested (don't need to ensure the Django can save an object, right?)